httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
 This value is a 64-octet array consisting of the encoded values of `r` and `s` concatenated in order.
 These are both encoded in big-endian unsigned integers, zero-padded to 32-octets each.
 The resulting signature value `(r, s)` is used as input to the signature verification function.
 The results of the verification function indicate if the signature presented is valid.

 Note that the output of ECDSA algorithms are non-deterministic, and therefore it is not correct to re-calculate a new signature on the signature input and compare the results to an existing signature.
-Instead, the verification algorithm here needs to be used.
+Instead, the verification algorithm defined here needs to be used.
+See {{security-nondeterministic}}.

 Use of this algorithm can be indicated at runtime using the `ecdsa-p256-sha256` value for the `alg` signature parameter.